gabldotink/subtrees/README.md

-Quickly spin up a MediaWiki instance with the [VueTest](https://gitlab.wikimedia.org/egardner/mediawiki-extensions-vuetest) extension.
+Quickly spin up a MediaWiki instance with the CirrusSearch and Elastica extensions.

 ## Installation